INFORMATION REQUIRED BEFORE COMMENCING USE OF THE DENAS/DiaDENS

 A visible and audible signal is then produced upon completion of the required exposure.

-While operating under the Dosed mode, the device electrodes should be applied on the required zone of (only dry) skin.
+While operating under the Dosed mode, the device electrodes should be applied to the required zone of (only dry) skin.
 Electrodes should be applied to the next zone only after the ‘completion’ signal is produced.
 Electrodes must not be moved along the skin while operating under the dosed mode (otherwise the bio-feedback signal will be incorrect).

 The Dosed mode is applied in order to reveal trigger (starting, pathogenic) zones and zones of asymmetry.
 Use it at the skin location of the paired organ, or any part of the body, for complaints that have an as yet unknown (non-localized) corresponding skin area.